bencemol/refact.blog/src/pages/posts/creating-a-dev-blog-with-astro.md

 ### Framework agnostic

-For components Astro gives you the option to use any of:
+To build your components, Astro gives you the option to use any of:

 - React
 - Svelte